DimYiannis/academia_v2/README.md

 ## Overview

 Academia is a full-stack mock app developed with Nuxt.js, Tailwind, and Node.js.
-It's designed to showcase the potential of these technologies in creating a fun and engaging platform for sharing and exploring mock scientific posts.
+Academia provides a platform for users to create, explore, update, and delete scientific posts.
+The backend is implemented using Node.js and Express to expose RESTful endpoints, while the frontend is built with Nuxt.js and Tailwind CSS.

 ## Features